oVirt/ovirt-site/source/uncategorized/migrate-to-hosted-engine.html.md

 This restores files and the database, but still does not start the service nor does other stuff which is normally done by setup.

+Note that you can also create a local database and restore to it.
+You'll then need to manually enable postgresql to start on reboot and open the firewall to be able to access it.

 ## The cutoff point

 Now suppose we are ready to do the cutoff.